MrRare96/Auto-Anime-Downloader---XDCC/README.md

 While I tested it, it crashed again because of the fix above, atleast that is what I think, it was at night and i forgot to save the ssh log.

+--- 0.1.1 released
+functional gui added

+able to download animes from different sub groups(per anime)

+able to change bot you want to download from(per anime)

+almost functional on windows, almost....

+known problems: both gui and autoanimedownloader are not able to create there log and other files they write to.
+They will crash if they are not present, you can find the files in the needed files directory, they can also help as an example if you want to use a text editor to edit the settings.ini for example.
 ____________________________________________________________________________________________________
 Future Vision:
 ------------------